manybots/manybots/README.md

 ```
  # gem 'therubyracer'
 ```
-Checkout this [section of the Rails Guide](http://guides.rubyonrails.org/getting_started.html#starting-up-the-web-server) for more information.
+Check out this [section of the Rails Guide](http://guides.rubyonrails.org/getting_started.html#starting-up-the-web-server) for more information.

 Then install the basic Manybots stuff: